 Perhaps it goes without saying, but as an Events Planner, you’ll be talking to lots of people.
-Whether you are pitching ideas with your clients, networking with supplies, negotiating with venues to get a better deal or discussing menus with the catering company, there will be plenty of different people that you’ll need to speak to, so being able to listen and communicate clearly is essential.
+Whether you are pitching ideas with your clients, networking with supplies, negotiating with venues to get a better deal or discussing menus with the catering company, there will be plenty of different people you’ll need to speak to, so being able to listen and communicate is essential.

 How are your juggling skills?
 Of course, we’re talking metaphorically!

-Sometimes, despite your best efforts, things will go wrong, and mistakes will be made (it’s time for the duct tape and safety pins!)
+Sometimes, things will go wrong despite your best efforts, and mistakes will be made (it’s time for the duct tape and safety pins!)

-As an events planner you’ll need to manage your time to meet deadlines, schedule deliveries and arrange set-up times and of course all of these need to be arranged on-time!
+As an Events Planner, you’ll need to manage your time to meet deadlines, schedule deliveries and arrange set-up times, and of course, all of these need to be arranged on-time!
 Having a certain logic and order to your planning will help you keep your colleagues informed, attend appointments and ensure that important information and documents are organised and sent efficiently.

-If you feel you’ve got what it takes to become a successful events planner, speak to one of our friendly advisors today and find out how we can help you step into the career of your dreams!
+If you feel you’ve got what it takes to become a successful Events Planner, speak to one of our friendly advisors today and find out how we can help you step into the career of your dreams!